Encryption/signing of the request object

 Prerequisites

 Before configuring an application that authenticates using nested JWTs, you must generate an RSA key pair.
-You can either:
+To do this, you can either:

 - Import the public part of an existing key pair into the Signicat Dashboard, or